Boeing 787 output, review threatened if engineers strike

 The other incidents are considered normal by aviation experts, but their quick succession on relatively few planes has drawn attention to the problems.

 Boeing stock closed down 3.4 percent at $74.34 on Wednesday.
-(Reporting by Alwyn Scott; Editing by Patricia Kranz, Edward Tobin, Andre Grenon and Ken Wills)
+(Reporting by Alwyn Scott; Editing by Patricia Kranz, Edward Tobin and Andre Grenon)